hellerve/blog/wip/Why_I_Suck_At_Art.md

                        I’ve ever heard of who wasn’t always full of existential dread about their work.
 It is a kind of fuel, but channeling it is hard.

+<span id="3">3.</span> I think he makes a distinction between extrinsic and
+                       intrinsic anxiety, but that would completely
+                       devastate my point, and so I will gloss over it.
+                       Didn’t I tell you I wanted to misrepresent his argument?